 Why This Matters

-When you're caring for pregnant patients, every medication decision carries double the weight—you're responsible for two lives, not one.
+When you're caring for pregnant patients, every medication decision carries double the weight because you're responsible for two lives.
 The NCLEX and clinical practice will test your understanding of fetal risk assessment, teratogenic timing, and risk-benefit analysis.
 You'll need to know not just which drugs fall into which categories, but why certain medications pose risks and when during gestation those risks are highest.

-Here's the key insight: the old letter categories (A, B, C, D, X) are being phased out, but you'll still encounter them on exams and in practice.
-More importantly, the underlying principles—placental transfer mechanisms, trimester-specific vulnerabilities, and clinical decision-making frameworks—remain essential.
+The old letter categories (A, B, C, D, X) are being phased out, but you'll still encounter them on exams and in practice.
+More importantly, the underlying principles of placental transfer, trimester-specific vulnerabilities, and clinical decision-making remain essential regardless of which labeling system is in use.
 Don't just memorize category letters; understand what biological and pharmacological factors determine fetal risk in the first place.

 The Legacy Letter System: Categories A Through X